 How VIM Rolls...

-At Vancouver Island Market, we believe our conviction in our vendors and their creations will spark joy and change the way you choose to shop and support local.
+At Vancouver Island Market, we believe the conviction in our vendors and their creations will spark joy and change the way you choose to shop and support local.

 We believe what we do to create powerful stories, and how we honour positive relationships impacts Vancouver Island.